cypherpunk-academy/2064/en/055_2064_Intimidate!.md

 When Ali Steffens and Eduardo Lampresa cracked the LBI-Bitcoin safe, I was in prison.
 I didn't hear anything about that.
 But it may well have been so, it was already very brutal back then.
-I myself never had a capsule in my body.
+I never had a capsule in my body.
 Just a laser tattoo on his forehead that you can read from satellites.
-But there were real torture centres, for example, where many people died.
+But there were real torture centers, for example, where many people died.
-First in East Africa and the Middle East, but later more and more in the central cities such as Berlin, Moscow, San Francisco, Quito and Paris.
+First in East Africa and the Middle East, but later more and more in the central cities such as Berlin, Moscow, San Francisco, Quito, and Paris.
 They were mainly for intimidation.
-It wasn't so much about punishing people or getting information, it was about the message: "Be quiet and nothing will happen to you.
+It wasn't so much about punishing people or getting information, it was about the message: "Be quiet, and nothing will happen to you.
 And if you don't shut up, then it's gonna be bad...

 And that worked.